LorenzoPiombini/Database/README.md

 ``````

-create the folder **obj** and **bin** if you haven't done it yet
+This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on Centos Stream Release 9.

-This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, it has not been tested on Windows or MacOS and other Linux distros.
+it has not been tested on Windows or MacOS and other Linux distros bisides the ones mentioned above.

 now you have the program is compiled and we can run it.